 For more information about me, therapy in general and my St Margarets counselling service, please visit:

 Training, qualifications & experience

 I discovered counselling as a second career after spending a number of years in the hospitality industry.
 Having lived through my own difficulties in life, these experiences led me to want to train and pursue a career as a counsellor and therapist myself.
-I hold a BA (Hons) Degree in Integrative Relational Counselling and Psychotherapy from Middlesex University, as well as an AQA Counselling Skills Certificate and I am interested in further my education to PhD level in the future.
+I hold a BA (Hons) Degree in Integrative Relational Counselling from Middlesex University, as well as an AQA Counselling Skills Certificate and I am interested in further my education to PhD level in the future.